Ayoubimad/DOCUMENT-CONVERSION-PIPELINE/README.md

 - **File Watching**: Automatically detects new files in the watched directory.
 - **Stability Detection**: Ensures files are completely written before processing.

-## Architecture

-- **Document Converter**: Utilizes the Docling API for document conversion.
-- **File Watcher**: Monitors directories for new files and initiates processing.

 ## Configuration

 Configure the application using environment variables, either set directly or via a `.env` file: